SUNIL LAXMAN LAB

 Funding and support:

-Past support- DBT-Wellcome Trust India Alliance intermediate fellowship, Dept. of Biotechnology CoE grant, the Dept. of Science and Technology- SERB.
+Past support- The EMBO global/young investigator award, DBT-Wellcome Trust India Alliance intermediate fellowship, Dept. of Biotechnology CoE grant, and the Dept. of Science and Technology- SERB.

 Other: